meredithcook/meredithcook.github.io/_posts/2022-01-18-building-habits.md

 ## Shifting Focus

-In another book of the same subject, [*Atomic Habits*](https://amzn.to/3rkmsGM), James Clear talks a bit about the difference between habits (what he calls "systems") and goals.
-You can [read an excerpt](https://jamesclear.com/goals-systems) from it on his website, where he explains why you should shift your focus from goal setting to designing systems to follow daily.
-(Disclaimer: though I have heard good things about it, I have not yet read Clear's book.)
+In another book of the same subject, <a href="https://amzn.to/3i4B2BG" target="blank">*Atomic Habits*</a>, James Clear talks a bit about the difference between habits (what he calls "systems") and goals.
+You can <a href="https://jamesclear.com/goals-systems" target="blank">read an excerpt</a> from it on his website, where he explains why you should shift your focus from goal setting to designing systems to follow daily.

 Encouraged by Duhigg and Clear's explanation of habit building, I shifted my focus from setting "goals" to building "habits."
 It has made a huge difference in how I use my time.